apache/spark/docs/executor/celery.rst

 - Tasks can consume resources.
 Make sure your worker has enough resources to run ``worker_concurrency`` tasks
 - Queue names are limited to 256 characters, but each broker backend might have its own restrictions

+See :doc:`../modules_management` for details on how Python and Airflow manage modules.

 Architecture
 ------------